 Morning tour of Cochin, Indian cooking demo, Arabian Sea sunset cruise

 Today, we begin our discoveries of southern India.
 Cochin has a long history as a spice trading hub and so it immediately drew the attention of colonial powers.
 In fact, this was the heart of the Portuguese empire in India at the beginning of the 16th century, and it was subsequently conquered by the Dutch and British.
 Today, remnants of these empires remain, but Cochin still has a character all its own.
-We’ll discover this character on a morning city tour, which will take us to the famed St. Francis Church as well as the Chinese Fishing Nets in Cochin Harbor.
+We’ll discover this character on a morning city tour, which will take us to the famed St. Francis Church as well as the Chinese fishing nets in Cochin Harbor.

 South India Culinary Feature: We’ll enjoy a cooking demonstration at a local restaurant in Cochin.
 The aromas, the flavors, and the cooking style will be noticeably different than in the north, making it all the more interesting (and appetizing!).
 In the evening, a special treat awaits: an enchanting sunset cruise on the Arabian Sea.
-Looking out over the Chinese Fishing Nets as the setting sun’s rays glint off the water is an image that will likely remain in your memory long after you leave Cochin.
+Looking out over the Chinese fishing nets as the setting sun’s rays glint off the water is an image that will likely remain in your memory long after you leave Cochin.

-Experience luxury at Kumarakom Island Resort
+Experience luxury at Kumarakom Lake Resort

-The Kerala backwaters are practically de rigueur for any adventure in southern India, and we’ll experience them in true Vantage style at Kumarakom Island Resort.
+The Kerala backwaters are practically de rigueur for any adventure in southern India, and we’ll experience them in true Vantage style at Kumarakom Lake Resort.
 We’ll take a coach to this famous resort, taking in the scenery that’s so much different from what we experienced in the north.

-Kumarakom Island Resort is an upscale escape has drawn luminaries such as Prince Charles (who spent his 65th birthday at the resort), and it doesn’t take long to realize why.
+Kumarakom Lake Resort is an upscale escape that has drawn luminaries such as Prince Charles (who spent his 65th birthday at the resort), and it doesn’t take long to realize why.
 With luxurious accommodations designed to mimic the 16th-century traditional homesteads of this region, this resort helps to immerse you in the feel of Kerala while pampering you at the same time.
 Whether relaxing in your room, delighting your palate at the on-site restaurants, or indulging in Ayurvedic treatments at the spa, you’ll realize why this resort has received so many accolades.
 We’ll settle into our environs here with an afternoon and evening at leisure.

 Village walking tour, and cruising the backwaters of Old Alleppey